canonical/superset-k8s-operator/documentation/tutorial/05-create-a-dashboard.md

 ```

 ## Access the UI
-You can now access the user interface (UI) via the `superset-k8s/0` address, port`8088`.
+You can now access the UI via the `superset-k8s/0` address, port 8088.
 You can do this by opening a browser to `<unit-ip>:8088`, in this example `10.1.255.5:8088`, and logging-in with the username/password `admin/admin`.

 ![Welcome to Superset](../media/superset-welcome.png)